GeoscienceAustralia/ptha/ptha_access/README.md

 variations and assume a constant mean-sea-level (MSL=0), so the 'peak-stage' is equivalent to the maximum elevation of the tsunami wave above MSL.
 This gives an idea of how 'big' the tsunami is.

+In the 2018 PTHA, this information is stored at a set of points in the ocean.
+These points are termed 'hazard points' because we provide the hazard information at these sites.
+(The wave time-series for every event can also be obtained at all hazard points using methods described later in this document).

 The peak-stage exceedance-rates describe 'how often' tsunami events occur with peak-stage above a particular threshold value.
 For example, you could ask how often